 - After your regular meals, do not drink anything for two hours.
 Then, drink a liter of water again.

-This helps you keep many diseases at bay, and you can notice a new energy and freshness within a few days.
-The water therapy has the power to heal blood pressure, gastritis, constipation, and diabetes with no side effects at all.
+This helps you keep many diseases at bay, and you can notice new energy and freshness within a few days.
+Water therapy has the power to heal blood pressure, gastritis, constipation, and diabetes with no side effects at all.

 In This Article